 - Joint injury or repetitive use (overuse) of joints

-- Joint deformity such as unequal leg length, bowlegs or knocked knees
+- Joint deformities such as unequal leg length, bowlegs, or knock knees

 Symptoms of Osteoarthritis